 Federal Title IV Refund/Withdrawal Policy

 All students receiving federal student financial aid are subject to the Federal Title IV Refund Policy.
-Richard Bland College of William & Mary is required by federal law to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60% of the term.
+Richard Bland College is required by federal law to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60% of the term.
 This includes all unofficial withdrawals from the college.
 An unofficial withdrawal occurs when students receive a failing mark in all of the classes they attempt and did not attend after the 60% date in a given semester.
 In all cases of withdrawals, the Federal Title IV Financial Aid must be recalculated.
 For more detailed information about the Federal Title IV Refund/Withdrawal Policy, please visit www.rbc.edu/financial-aid/.

 .